-An important facet of the financial planner's work is to make a variety of projections (retirement needs and retirement income, insurance needs, children's education funding needs, etc.).
-In making projections, financial planners are bound by method, rather than results.
-The purpose of this document is to map out the assumptions to use in the preparation of these projections.
+An important facet of the financial planner's work is to make a variety of projections: retirement income needs, insurance needs, children's education funding needs, etc. In making projections, financial planners are bound by method, rather than results.
+The purpose of this document is to map out the economic assumptions to use in the preparation of these projections.

-The Guidelines are intended as a guide and are appropriate for making long-term (10+ years) financial projections that are free from the potential biases of financial planners.
-Predicting the direction the economy will take and how financial markets will evolve is a difficult exercise requiring the integration of a large number of variables and highly sophisticated valuation models.
+The Guidelines are intended as a guide and are appropriate for making realistic long-term (10+ years) financial projections that are free from the potential biases of financial planners.
+Predicting the direction the economy will take and how financial markets will evolve is a difficult exercise, requiring the integration of a large number of variables and highly sophisticated valuation models.
 To protect themselves and their clients, financial planners are encouraged to rely on these Guidelines.

-Financial planners should develop sensitivity analyses to illustrate and assess the impact of changes in assumptions on clients' financial positions.
+Financial planners should also develop sensitivity analyses to illustrate and assess the impact of changes in assumptions on clients' financial position.
+A sensitivity analysis might take the form of a Monte Carlo analysis, scenario testing using an adjusted rate of return or determining a client's minimum required rate of return.
 This is particularly important when client goals may be at risk.